Last Updated on May 23, 2020

 Rhubarb is pretty tolerant of most kinds of soil, though it likes a good deal of organic matter and decent drainage.
 Mine’s always managed pretty well in our clay-ey soil.

-Rhubarb is one of those vegetables that grow in shade, though it will produce more and bigger stalks in full sun.
+Rhubarb is one of the vegetables that grow in shade, though it will produce more and bigger stalks in full sun.

-When you see a flower stalk start to shoot up, cut it off.
-You want the plant to put its energy into its stalks rather than into producing seeds.
+When you see a flower stalk start to shoot up, cut it off with a sharp knife.
+You want the plant to put its energy into its stalks rather than into producing seeds, unless you’ve decided to let one go so you can grow rhubarb from seed.

 When you tuck in your rhubarb for winter, give it a nice dressing of compost to help it get off to a good start in the spring.